• Home

 Step 2: Divide the Target by 3 Months

-To save $1000 by Christmas, you need to set aside $333.33 a month.
+To save $1000 by Christmas, you must set aside $333.33 a month.
 For the sake of simplicity, we can round this figure to $335 (let’s stay on the safe side).

 If you can’t find $335 this month, throw whatever you have toward saving.
 After this, divide the amount you need to save by the number of months left.